JohnnyTeutonic/tinyllama.cpp/README.md

 *   Replace `./data` with the actual path to the directory containing your `config.json`, `tokenizer.json`, and `model.safetensors`.
 *   The server will start, load the model, and listen on `http://localhost:8080` by default.
 *   Open your web browser and navigate to `http://localhost:8080`.
-*   You should see a chat interface where you can interact with the model.
+*   You should see a basic chat interface where you can interact with the model.

 ### 4. Other Executables / Command-Line Usage